Benefits of Open Access

 Summary of agreements available to UTS

-- This agreement allows authors from UTS to publish Open Access in 1,976 titles with the APC waived.
+- This agreement allows authors from UTS to publish Open Access in selected hybrid access journals with the APC waived.
 It includes most titles across Springer Nature imprints including Springer, Palgrave, ADIS, and Academic Journals on Nature.com.
 Please note: Nature titles are not included.

 - Eligible article types include: